datoujinggzj/zg104.github.io/_posts/2020-05-24-Aritificial-Neural-Network-In-TF-2.0.md.md

 But, TensorFlow 2.0 get us out of this justing using several lines of codes.
 Amazing!

-## Building an ANN for number identification in TF 2.0
+## ANN for Digit Recognition TF 2.0

 ### Recap of the steps